 - (3), (4) Repealed by Session Laws 1995, c.
 272, s.
-1. - (b) In order to support local boards of education and schools in the implementation of this Program, the State Board of Education shall adopt guidelines, including guidelines to: - (1) Assist local boards and schools in the development and implementation of school-based management under Part 2 of this Article. - (2) Recognize the schools that meet or exceed their goals. - (3) Create assistance teams that the Board may assign to schools identified as low-performing under G.S.
-115C-105.30.
+1. - (b) In order to support local boards of education and schools in the implementation of this Program, the State Board of Education shall adopt guidelines, including guidelines to: - (1) Assist local boards and schools in the development and implementation of school-based management under Part 2 of this Article. - (2) Recognize the schools that meet or exceed their goals. - (3) Identify low-performing schools under G.S.
+115C-105.30, and create assistance teams that the Board may assign to these schools.
 The assistance teams should consist of currently practicing teachers and staff, representatives of institutions of higher education, school administrators, and others the State Board considers appropriate. - (4) Enable assistance teams to make appropriate recommendations under G.S.
 115C-105.31. - (5) Establish a process to resolve disputes between local boards and schools in the development and implementation of school improvement plans under G.S.
 115C-105.22(b1).
+This process shall provide for final resolution of the disputes.